Eldritch Instinct System Reference Document (v0.8)

 Healing

 Resting for a few moments and having a drink of water restores lost HP.
+Attribute loss can usually be restored with a couple of weeks’ rest in a safe place.

 Die of Fate